Covid-19 Operations Update

 Please accept our apologies for any inconvenience caused, thank you for your understanding during this unprecedented situation.

 The rest of our operations: we’re open for business

 Healthpath remains open and fully operational to support all customers.

-All of the Healthpath team is set up to work virtually.
-We are in contact with our partner labs daily, all of whom have taken extra measures to protect their staff and their operations.
+Everyone in the Healthpath team is set up to work virtually.
+We’re in contact with our partner labs daily, all of whom have taken extra measures to protect their staff and their operations.